cs205-group11/amazon-recommendation-system/index.md

 ## Recommendation System Model

-In our project, we use two typical recommendation system models to perform benchmarking, based on the programming model mentioned in the next section.
+In our project, we use two typical recommendation system models to perform benchmarking, powered by the underlying programming model introduced in the next section.
 These two recommendation system models are:
 * Standard Collaborative Filtering Model (SCF)
 * Matrix Factorization (MF) optimized through Alternative Least Square (ALS)